MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 |||||

 > [!NOTE]
-> Within Malware family, you will be able to see the exact Malware family name (e.g.HTML/Phish.VS!MSR) or Malicious Payload as a static string.
-Latter should still be treated as Malicious email, where we do not have a specific name to ascribe.
+> Within the Malware family, you will be able to see the exact MalwareFamily name (for example, HTML/Phish.VS!MSR) or Malicious Payload as a static string.
+A Malicious Payload should still be treated as malicious email when a specific name isn't identified.

 ### Enum: FileVerdict - Type: Edm.Int32